Kosovo at the 2016 Summer Olympics: Road

-Kosovo has received an invitation from the Tripartite Commission to send a rider competing in the men's road race to the Olympics.
+Kosovo received an invitation from the Tripartite Commission to send a rider competing in the men's road race to the Olympics.

 Judo

-Kosovo has qualified two judokas for each of the following weight classes at the Games.
+Kosovo qualified two judokas for each of the following weight classes at the Games.
 Nora Gjakova and Majlinda Kelmendi, who previously represented Albania at the 2012 Summer Olympics, were ranked among the top 14 for women in the IJF World Ranking List of May 30, 2016.

 Shooting

-Kosovo has received an invitation from the Tripartite Commission to send a women's 10 m air rifle shooter to the Olympics, as long as the minimum qualifying score (MQS) was fulfilled by March 31, 2016.
+Kosovo received an invitation from the Tripartite Commission to send a women's 10 m air rifle shooter to the Olympics, as long as the minimum qualifying score (MQS) was fulfilled by March 31, 2016.

 Swimming

-Kosovo has received a Universality invitation from FINA to send two swimmers (one male and one female) to the Olympics.
+Kosovo received a universality invitation from FINA to send two swimmers (one male and one female) to the Olympics.